 When should you worry about hand numbness?
 If you experience persistent hand numbness along with any of the following symptoms, seek medical attention right away, says Nitin Butala, MD, a neurologist in Jacksonville, Florida:

 - Numbness across the body, not just in your hands

 - Muscle weakness

 - Pain in the arms and legs that won’t go away

-- Any other new neurological symptoms (vision changes, muscle twitches, gait instability, pain, etc.)
+- Any other new neurological symptoms (vision changes, muscle twitches, gait instability, pain, urinary or bowel incontinence, etc.)